Dates and Deadlines

 In addition to the Maker Faire, hands-on science exhibitions provided by the Randolph College Society of Physics Students will also be present!
 From non-Newtonian fluid to campus sustainability, we look forward to seeing everyone during Sunday activities!

-A map of all activities will soon be hosted at https://lynchburg.makerfaire.com/event-map/.
-Feel free to see this old map for past activities in the meantime!
-(2022 MakerFaireMap)
+A map of all 2024 activities may be viewed at https://lynchburg.makerfaire.com/event-map/.
+Feel free to see this older map for past activities in the meantime!

 SMASH @ SciFest